Axway/streams-open-docs/content/en/docs/install/_index.md

 ### Helm parameters management

-There are different ways to manage your custom [Helm parameters](#helm-parameters) and the best way depends on your use case.
+There are different ways to manage your custom [Helm parameters](#helm-parameters), but the best way depends on your use case.
 You can:

 * use `--set key=value` when running the `helm install` or `helm upgrade` command.
     * Example: `helm install <name> <chart> --set key=value`